operator-framework/operator-lifecycle-manager/Documentation/design/control-loops.md

     1. If the `AppType` does not exist in the cluster, it is created.

 ### Catalog loop
-1. Queries catalog for new `OperatorVersion`s with a higher version and a `replaces` range that includes the current version.
+1. Finds all `OperatorVersion`s with a higher version and a `replaces` field that includes an existing `OperatorVersion`'s version.
     1. If found, creates the new `OperatorVersion` in the namespace.
-    1. If the `OperatorVersion` is newer than the installed `OperatorVersion`:
-        1. Determines if an automatic upgrade is possible, if so, upgrades `OperatorVersion`
-        1. If auto upgrade is not possible, status is written back to the installed `OperatorVersion` about the higher version that's available (but blocked).

 ## ALM